Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer SDK for .NET Standard Adapters since version 1.15.
+* Compatible with Lightstreamer SDK for .NET Standard Adapters version 1.15 or newer and Lightstreamer Server version 7.4 or newer.
+- For a version of this example compatible with Lightstreamer Server version since 7.0, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/tree/for_Lightstreamer_7.3).
+- For instructions compatible with Lightstreamer SDK for .NET Adapters version 1.12 to 1.14, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/tree/for_Lightstreamer_7.3).
-* For instructions compatible with Lightstreamer SDK for .NET Adapters version 1.10, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/tree/current_1.10).
+- For instructions compatible with Lightstreamer SDK for .NET Adapters version 1.10, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/tree/current_1.10).